 Compliance with GDPR and Other Privacy Requirements

 For years, companies have been extracting data from production environments and using it as their test data.
 However, the GDPR regulation that came into effect on May 25, 2018 requires that any test data extracted from production systems be masked irreversibly and deterministically.
-With our intuitive extraction wizards working with hand-in-hand with advanced anonymization techniques, it’s easy to ensure that your test data is 100% compliant.
+With our intuitive extraction wizards working hand-in-hand with advanced anonymization techniques, it’s easy to ensure that your test data is 100% compliant.

 Self-Service Test Data Provisioning and Management

-Tricentis provides testers and business users on-demand access to test data, removing the dependencies on the DBAs and application experts.
+Tricentis TDM provides testers and business users on-demand access to test data, removing the dependencies on the DBAs and application experts.
 The self-service portal also helps testers understand the available test data from an end-user perspective.
 Using English rather than SQL, testers can access the precise data that needs to be provisioned for a given testing task.
 For example, you can use an intuitive graphical interface to access existing records that meet a given set of criteria, add or update records, subset records, delete expired records, and so on.